akarnik23/mcp-marketplace-app/README.md

 ## Security

-- All user API keys are encrypted before database storage
+- All user API keys are encrypted before database storage using Fernet encryption
-- JWT tokens for secure authentication
+- JWT tokens for secure authentication (24-hour expiry)
-- CORS protection
+- CORS protection with explicit allowed origins
 - Input validation and sanitization
 - No sensitive data in logs
+- Environment variables for all secrets (no hardcoded credentials)
+- Secure password input fields with autofill prevention
+- Encrypted database connections for production (PostgreSQL SSL)

+## Browser Compatibility

+- **Chrome/Edge**: Full support with PWA features
+- **Safari (iOS/macOS)**: Full support with home screen add support
+- **Firefox**: Full support
+- **Mobile**: Optimized for iOS and Android

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License